numericube/lektor-i18n-plugin/README.md

     sudo apt-get install gettext

-On OS X, use a decent package manager, like MacPort or Brew.
-With brew :
+On macOS, use a decent package manager, like MacPorts or Homebrew.
+With Homebrew:

-    sudo brew install gettext
+    brew install gettext

 Specificaly, we will need to call the `msginit` program distributed with recent versions of gettext.